Hyomoto/FAST/README.md

 * draw( x, y ) - Draws the surface at x, y.
 * update( force ) - Returns true if the surface should be redrawn, and will recreate the surface if it doesn't exist.
 #### Timer( \*format, \*decimal_places )
-The Timer is a simple way to get a formatted difference between two times in your program.
+The Timer provides the difference between two times in your program.
+It can be used to get the raw time or, if drawn, as a formatted string.
 If format and decimal_places are defined, they will override the default "$S" and 1 respectively.
 ```GML
 var _timer = new Timer();